RevenueCat/revenuecat-docs/docs_source/👥 Customers/trusted-entitlements.md

 ### Cache invalidation

 Transitioning an app from `EntitlementVerificationMode.disabled` to `EntitlementVerificationMode.informational` means that cached data would not be verified.
-In order for a user to be able to rely on this new behavior, the SDKs invalidates caches when this change is detected, so that all subsequent data requests are guaranteed to have a validation information.
+In order for a user to be able to rely on this new behavior, the SDKs invalidate caches when this change is detected, so that all subsequent data requests are guaranteed to have validation information.

 ### Key replacement